mirefek/geo_logic/README.md

   Whenever an equality (modulo rational multiple of pi) can be infered, GeoLogic recognizes it.
 + Gaussian elimination for log-distances: Whenever an equality of the form of a ratio of products of certain lengths can be infered, GeoLogic recognizes it.
-Not that GeoLogic cannot "add" distances, only multiply, as it is the more common operation with them.
+Note that GeoLogic cannot "add" distances, only multiply, as it is the more common operation with them.
 + Extensionality: Whenever x0=y0, x1=y1, ..., xn=yn, then f(x0,...,xn) = f(y0,...,yn)